40 Things No One Over 40 Should Ever Buy

 This one mostly applies to women, but guys, this is definitely solid advice for you, too.
 Clothing, hair accessories, bags, shoes—anything with a bow is a no.

 At this point in your life, there's just no excuse for having a suitcase that can't handle some serious travel.
 Now, you don't have drop a thousand bucks on the newest, fanciest hard case, but invest in something classic with wheels to up your chances of tolerable travel experiences.
-And when you've got your sparkling new luggage, be sure to fill it with the 10 Travel Essentials Worth an Extra Bag.

 We'll make this one simple for you: Go to the eye doctor, get a real prescription, and then pick out a pair of glasses that doesn't look like it came from CVS.
 You'll be able to see and up your style cred.